 2. body contact

 A child raging with anger is in an emotionally exceptional situation.
-It helps some children if their parents give them a gentle hug.
+Some children are helped by their parents gently hugging them.
 This is your way of signaling: I am with you and I love you.
 However, there are also children who do not want to be touched in such a situation.
-This must also be accepted.
+This is also to accept.

 3. teach anger management